Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I have made an oath not to change this direction for 2 years unless I fail by July, or if the odds of having minimum positive impact* will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future employer).
 I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].

-I have made my decision based on 12 months of ignoring data from both my [system 1] and friendly advice from others.
-If there's any advice you're kind enough to share with me now, there's a great chance it's going to a big boost and turn out generally awesome.

-If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
-It's great that way.

 *By minimum positive impact I mean that for each year of activity the odds are at least 60:40 in favor of A) causing at least 1 person that is not me either to avoid early death (age <20) or suffer less by at least 10% (on a subjective scale; if a result of illness, poverty, and/or abuse of power); B) increasing likeliness for others to save life (as described) or reduce suffering (as described) of at least one person that is not me by at least 10%; C) getting me closer to A) and/or B) in a way I can argument for in front of at least 2 of my neutral friends.
 I do recognize [flow-through effects] that can occur while working on virtually any problem.
 I aim to optimize the game using this [framework].

 ### Training grounds